gr1m16/special_project/README.md

-special project (school 2022-2023)
+# Special project (school 2022-2023)

-special project MVP(minimal viable project) complete
+Special project MVP (Minimal Viable Product) complete

--features:
+## Synopsis
+I want to learn c++ because I want to become a video game developer.
+For this project I will be making a character generator using the Dungeons and Dragons 5th edition Player’s Handbook.

+## Features:
--creats a character with the class fighter.
+- Creats a character with the class fighter.
--has an inventory that you can add items to.
+- Has an inventory that you can add items to.
--displays stats in the terminal
+- Displays stats in the terminal
--prints character stats to a text file.
+- Prints character stats to a text file.

+## Up next
-now moving on to making a unreal engine project
+- moving on to an Unreal Engine project